jetperch/pyjoulescope_ui/features_future.md

 *   Integrate with external low-data-rate sensors, especially temperature sensors.
 When enabled, can display in both multimeter view and oscilloscope view.
 Save/load sensor data to/from jls files.
+*   Integrate a microcontroller software-based trace function, something like EE101 Insight-Pro.
+Could try to integrate with them if their software didn't get such bad reviews.
+Sigrok?
+Or just in UI?

 ### Other